FAC-1, TAC-1, PPC2000 and TPC2005

 The FAC-1 Framework Alliance Contract (published in June 2016) and the TAC-1 Term Alliance Contract (published in June 2017) were drafted and developed by Professor David Mosey of King's College London Centre for Construction Law and Dispute Resolution, with input from a consultation group of over 120 organisations in the legal profession and the construction industry.

-In December 2020, Cabinet Office issued The Construction Playbook which mandated for central government projects a number of the principles and policies that are entrenched in this suite of contracts.
+In December 2020, Cabinet Office issued The Construction Playbook, which mandated for central government projects a number of the principles and policies that are entrenched in this suite of contracts.
 The Construction Playbook explicitly suggests the use of PPC2000, TAC-1, and FAC-1.
+The Construction Playbook principles are further supported by the practical steps set out in the Constructing the Gold Standard written by King's College London and published by the Cabinet Office.